kt3k/node-saku/README.md

                         finished with zero.
 This option is valid only with 'parallel' option.
   -q, --quiet   - - - - Stops the logging.

+The extra options after '--' are passed to each task command.
 ```

 # Notes